 In 2019, Swansea University was ranked at number 47 out of 100 and we were also voted Top 10 Trans Employer 2018 and a Highly Commended LGBT+ Network Group of the Year

 The WEI is a powerful evidence-based benchmarking tool used by employers to assess their achievements and progress on LGBT equality in the workplace.
 Each participant must demonstrate their expertise in 10 distinct areas of employment policy and practice, including networking groups, career development, training and community engagement.

 At the same time, staff from across each organisation take part in an anonymous survey about their employers’ attitudes towards workplace culture, diversity and inclusion.
 Over 60,000 staff took part in 2016, making it one of the largest national employment surveys in Britain.

-Swansea University's WEI submission is led by Cath Elms, LGBT+ Staff Network co-chair, with support from the LGBT+ Staff Network and Equality Team.
+Swansea University's WEI submission is led by the Equality Team, with the support of the LGBT+ Staff Network Chair, LGBT+ Staff Network members and members of the Allies Programme.

 Read more about the WEI on the Stonewall website.

 LGBT stands for Lesbian, Gay, Bisexual and Transgender.